Showing posts with label trails. Show all posts

 Hiking & Birding Trails in Alabama 🦉🦆🦅

-The original idea of Joe Wheeler State Park employee and Naturalist Jim Sims, the birding trail is an easy 1/2 mile hike to the back of Weaver Creek.
-During the winter months when the water levels are lowered, the formed mud flat becomes a haven and feeding ground for migrant and local wading birds and waterfowl.
+The original idea of Joe Wheeler State Park employee and Naturalist Jim Sims is that the birding trail is an easy 1/2 mile hike to the back of Weaver Creek.
+During the winter months, when the water levels are lowered, the formed mud flat becomes a haven and feeding ground for migrant and local wading birds and waterfowl.

 The trail is dedicated to the memory of Jimmy Sims and his love of outdoor Alabama.